The Interdisciplinary Competence Center (IKOM) for Data-Supported Quality Development of the CHANCEN network is located at RPTU in Landau.

 Systemic anchoring of data-based quality development:

-At the level of the school system, the Competence Center aims to anchor data-driven quality development at all levels and to dovetail measures between the different system levels.
+The Competence Center pursues the goal of anchoring and interlinking data-driven quality development at all levels of the school system.
 To this end, the Competence Center works together with the Governance Center to create targeted spaces for reflection.

 Project staff at the Landau site: